boltops-tools/terraspace-docs/_docs/cloud/config.md

 ## Record Changes Only

 By default, terraspace cloud will only record plans and updates when changes are detected.
-This helps reduce noise.
+This helps maintain a high signal-to-noise ratio.
 You can adjust this behavior with:

 config/app.rb